 Your Growing Baby

-Your baby has continued growing so much in the last three months.
+Your baby continues to grow significantly in the last three months.
 They will be packing on the pounds and getting less wrinkly.
 You may notice more movement in your belly as they get bigger and stronger.
 Their bones are fully developed, and their central nervous system has matured to the stage where it can control body temperature.
-You are passing antibodies to your little one as they continue to develop their fetal immune system.
-Your baby will open their eyes, they can detect light, and eyelashes have formed.
-They have a firm grasp, which is perfect for holding onto your fingers once they are born.
+You pass antibodies to your baby as they develop their fetal immune system.
+Your baby will open their eyes, they can detect light, and their eyelashes have formed.
+They have a firm grasp, perfect for holding onto your fingers once they are born.

 Common Third Trimester Symptoms

 Many of the symptoms in the third trimester are an extension of things you may have already experienced.
-Some of these symptoms can be more challenging as you get closer to your due date.
-Plus, some new symptoms may arise.
+Some of these symptoms can become more challenging as you approach your due date.
+Additionally, new symptoms may emerge.

 Breast Changes

 Your breasts go through many changes during pregnancy.
-By the end of the third trimester, you will have around an extra two pounds of breast tissue.
+By the end of the third trimester, you will have around two extra pounds of breast tissue.
 As you get closer to your due date, your nipples may leak colostrum.
 This yellowish fluid nourishes your baby in the first few days until your milk comes in.
-See this article for an in-depth explanation of the changes you can expect with your breasts during pregnancy.

 Stretch Marks